simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 They will look like normal transactions, but with an extra [tag](manual.html#tags-1) named `recur`, whose value is the generating period expression.

-Forecast transactions begin
+Forecast transactions start on the first occurrence, and end on the last occurrence, of their interval within the forecast period.
+The forecast period:

+- begins on the later of
+  - the report start date if specified with -b/-p/date:
-on or after the day after the latest normal (non-periodic) transaction in the journal, or today if there are none.
+  - the day after the latest normal (non-periodic) transaction in the journal, (or today if there are no normal transactions).

-They end on or before the report end date if specified, or 180 days from today if unspecified.
+- ends on the report end date if specified with -e/-p/date:, or 180 days from today.

+where "today" means the current date at report time.

 Forecasting can be useful for estimating balances into the future, and experimenting with different scenarios.